licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_0.5.1.md

 **Sana:** Oh yeah.
 Then, let me try cutting some stuff too.
 **Sana:** Wah-, that's crazy\!
 Vegetables and fish both feel totally different when you cut them.
 Cooking's actually pretty fun when you give it a shot, huh, Kagari-senpai.
 **Kagari:** Yes, I know...
 Wait, hold on, Sana, that fish you're cutting, that's the one I bought for the nimono I was making.
-**Sana:** Eh-\!?
+**Sana:** Eh-\!\?
 You should tell me that sooner-.
 I already chopped it down to bite size pieces.
 **Kagari:** There's no use getting upset over what's already done.
 I'll have to come up with a new dinner menu...
 Using the ingredients I have left, I can...
 Eh?
 **Kagari:** Sagami-san, right now, what you're cutting, that's the daikon radish I bought to use for making grated radish, isn't it?
 **Yukina:** Oh, it was?
 My hands were free, so I thought I'd cut it.
 You should be thanking me then.
 **Kagari:** But, when it's cut into such small bits, I can't make grated radish from it...
-**Yukina:** So what\!?
+**Yukina:** So what\!\?
 If you're going to complain, then you should have put your name on it from the start.
 **Kagari:** ...
 **Sana:** Kagari-senpai, I just went and cut up the stuff that was around here, but what can I make with this?
 **Kagari:** Sana, normally you decide on a menu before you begin cutting anything.
 Asking me to think of what you can cook in this situation is...